ghc/ghc/README.md

 work on a particular issue, please let everyone know by adding a comment about this.
 The issues that are currently on the critical path and therefore require particular attention are listed in [#239](https://github.com/snowleopard/hadrian/issues/239).
+Also have a look at [projects](https://github.com/snowleopard/hadrian/projects) where open issues and pull requests are grouped into categories.

 Acknowledgements
 ----------------